arqex/freezer/README.md

 }
 ```

-Instead on learning the set of methods needed to use *Immutable*, *Freezer*'s API is much simpler, it uses common JS objects and arrays to store the data, so you can start using it right now.
+Instead of learning the set of methods needed to use *Immutable*, *Freezer*'s API is much simpler; it uses common JS objects and arrays to store the data, so you can start using it right now.
 It also makes *Freezer* much more lightweight (Minified, Immutable is ~56KB and Freezer ~9KB).

 ## API